ryankinal/campaignnotes/l5r-lions/notes.md

 			* Second: "I help you!
 Give powerful spell."
 		* Thinks it will be okay if we stay here
 * Go into shack - there's a spider!
 COMBAT
-	* Reya hits it with a polearm
+	* Reiha hits it with a polearm
 	* Asami hits it with some arrows and kills it
 	* Ozaki should have gone first?
 		* Suggests he would have protected us all